z0rrn/docker-anki-sync-server/README.md

 This contains a Dockerfile and Ci scripts to build a container image for [Anki](https://apps.ankiweb.net/) using Alpine Linux as base image.

+## Updates and Versions

+* The container is auto-updated every Monday whenever a new version of anki is released.
+This is done by a GitHub Action and happens without any manual intervention or review.
+* The actions are also auto-updated through dependabot.
+* The base image is always the latest version of Debian Linux.

+Result: The container is always up-to-date (atleast after every monday) and I can forget this project exists :).

 ## Hosting

 ### Git